 Blended Color Schemes

-“In 2021, we will be seeing a beautiful mix of colors represented by the different states of India,” adds Malhotra.
+“We will be seeing a beautiful mix of colors represented by the different states of India,” adds Malhotra.
 “We’ll take the vibrancy of Punjab and mix it with the opulence of the Mughal era along with the serenity of pastels.”
 This color concept is perfect for the bride wanting to represent a beautiful blend of different cultures.

 “I believe in bringing a cultural shift with the kind of garments that I create,” says Gupta.
 “When traditional silhouettes seamlessly blend in with contemporary styles, I see a beautiful amalgamation of India and the West.”
 Hybrid silhouettes like this one aren’t just beautifully feminine and elegant, they also make a statement about Indian culture and fashion.